wkolowski/Type-Theory-Wishlist/README.md

 The different genres of inductive types (enumerations, parameterized types, inductive families, etc.) have progressively more complete syntaxes, so that simple types can be written in a simple way and only the more complicated ones require more details.

 Enumerations can NOT be written in a single line and must have the initial bar.
-Note that we don't need to (and should not) write the codomain the constructors when it's the same in every case.
+Note that we don't need to (and should not) write the codomain of the constructors when it's the same in every case.

 ```
 data Bool : Type